S4:E5 | Cybersecurity Rule Proposal Redux - Lessons From The Front Lines | Compliance In Context

 35:24 – “Testing of all of these practices is really, really important.
 The best way to be prepared is to roleplay.
 Step through some of these scenarios.
 Make sure you know how you would react, how you’d maneuver, and ultimately, how you’d survive one of these issues if an incident does, kind of, reveal itself.” – Christine Tetherly-Lewis

 Welcome back to the Compliance In Context podcast!
-On today’s show, we review one of the most important topics impacting broker-dealers this year, namely...
+On today’s show, we welcome in Ranah Esmaili and Louis Froelich to help us review the...